Combining Images from Corel Draw with Adobe Photoshop

 - Group the entire image.
 See figure 1.

-- Export the image from Corel as an EPS file.
+- Export the image from Corel as an EPS.
 Go to File/Export.
 Drop down the Options window and check Selected Only.
+You can also do a Save As a PDF.
+EPS and PDF formats retain the vector qualities and if there is no background color the images will come into Photoshop with a Transparent Background.
 See figure 2.

 - Don’t worry about the EPS Export window.
 Just say OK to it.
 See figure 3.
 Since we are not going to be opening this in another vector program we really don’t care about most of this.

-- Don’t forget where yo exported it to.
-Corel is known to NOT export to a directory/folder that the file came from.
+- Don’t forget where you exported or saveed it to.
+Corel is known to NOT export or save to a directory/folder that the file came from.
 It is easy to lose things in Corel.

 - When the file is rasterized make sure to open the Layers Palette (Window/Layers).
 This is where you build images using various components.
 Your file should look like it did in Corel but it should have a checkered background.
 That’s the good news.
 Checked backgrounds mean the file has NO background or has a transparent background.
 See figure 5.